cos-labs/Federal-Prototype/README.md

  * Metadata (add metadata associated with grant)
  * Index
 * Settings
- * Api (review some of the basics of our public API)
+ * API (review some of the basics of our public API)
- * Metadata (use a JSON-form-builder to construct/edit a metadata form)
+ * Metadata (use a JSON form builder to construct/edit a metadata form)
 * Login
  * Self-explanatory
 * Moderator